yanglinjing/dsnd_p2_img_classifier/README.md

     return model
 ```

-Now we can check the original classifiers of the mode l`vgg16`:
+- Now we can check the original classifiers of the model `vgg16`:
 ```
 load_model().classifier
 ```